As one of the world’s biggest names in ecommerce, Amazon has no shortage of sellers who want to list their products and access a massive audience.

 So if you’re selling a t-shirt that costs £50, Amazon would charge you a 15% referral fee, meaning you’d have to pay £7.50 to the platform.
 That’s in addition to other fees that are associated with selling on Amazon.

-Beyond this, if you plan on using Fulfillment by Amazon (FBA), there are also unique FBA fees for fulfillment services.
+Beyond this, if you plan on using Fulfilment by Amazon (FBA), there are also unique FBA fees for fulfilment services.
 Some sellers may even pay for additional services such as long-term storage, advertising, etc.

-Taking the t-shirt example from above, if you’re letting Amazon fulfill your orders, you’d likely end up paying over £10 to sell that single £50 t-shirt.
+Taking the t-shirt example from above, if you’re letting Amazon fulfil your orders, you’d likely end up paying over £10 to sell that single £50 t-shirt.

 3. Complex order management